Rsr0/JustForFun/README.md

 # JustForFun
 Python Scripts.....

->>Pytube: Download video from youtube with the help of link.
+>Pytube: Download video from youtube with the help of link.

+>TextBlob: Correction of spellings.